Sanglorian/orcus/Orcus Player Options - current.md

 ## Skill Bonuses

 Pick two skills.
-The ancestry grants a +2 ancestry bonus to. each skill
+The ancestry grants a +2 ancestry bonus to each skill

 ## Size, Speed